Building cubic gravity with healthy and viable scalar and tensor perturbations: Perturbation analysis

 \subsection{Viability conditions}

 In the above subsections we examined the scalar and tensor perturbations in cubic gravity.
 Thus, we can now use them in order to extract conditions on the model parameters in order for the theory to be healthy and viable.
+In particular, we know that every viable modified gravity is a correction on top of general relativity, since the latter must always be recovered at a particular limit of the parameters of the modified gravity (in our case general relativity is recovered for $\alpha=0$ or equivalently $\beta=0$).
+Obviously, $\beta=0$ is a sufficient condition that no problematic features are present, however the goal of the present work is to obtain non-trivial versions of the theory, i.e. with non-zero $\beta_i$ parameters, that still satisfy the desired requirements, namely we want to find minimal non-zero deviations from general relativity that are viable.